seewhyjay/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.
 [Click here](#checking-java-version) to learn how to check your java version

-2. Download the latest `campuscompanion.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).
+2. Download the latest `campuscompanion.jar` from [here](https://github.com/AY2324S1-CS2103T-T12-3/tp/releases).

 3. Copy the file to the folder you want to use as the _home folder_ for your CampusCompanion.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar campuscompanion.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar CampusCompanion.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)